Remcoman/jsfl-flump/README.md

 - alpha if alpha is available

 # Retina support
-You can enable retina support by appending "@2x" to the fla filename (or changing the pixelRatio in the flumpify.json).
-The next step is to make sure that all assets in the fla are 2x the required size!
-Exporting a retina fla will result in the following actions:
-- a bear directory will be created
-- a library.json will be created in the bear directory
-- the image in the library.json will point to "bear@x.png".
-A frontend framework will have to parse this name and convert it to "bear@2x.png" or "bear.png" depending on the pixel ration of the device.
-- 2 images will be created in the bear folder: "bear@2x.png" and "bear.png"
+You can enable retina support by adding baseScale and scaleFactor options to the flumpify.json file. baseScale is determined by which scale you have used to author your assets.
+If you have authored the fla at twice its destined size then the baseScale should be 0.5. scaleFactors determine which sizes are to be exported relative to the baseScale.
+The final sizes are determined by multiplying the baseScale by the scaleFactor

 # flumpify.json
 You can create a flumpify json at the same location as the fla.
 This json file has the following structure: